buildpacks/rfcs/text/0000-best-practices-and-guidelines.md

 # What it is
 [what-it-is]: #what-it-is

-The `guidelines` would be contained in a new repository called `guidelines` which will be created in the `buildpacks` Github organization.
-This repository will be maintained by the `Learning team`.
-The repository should have seperate sections that target different personas and list guidelines and best practices specific to them -
+The `guidelines` would be contained in a sub-folder of the `buildpacks/docs` repository and it will be maintained by the `Learning team`.
+The folder should have separate sections that target different personas and list guidelines and best practices specific to them -

 - Buildpack users
 - Buildpack authors